 The major mistake that you can make, though, is being far too heavy with your marketing message.
 Any business that is excessive with how it markets itself on Twitter can be seen as self-centered and just a little bit insulting.
 Avoid that, and you can make it easier for your business to thrive when you get the chance.

 Your business can use social media to market itself, of course, but it has to be done in a polite and charming manner.
 Just throwing links at people and talking about how great you are will get you nowhere!

 Take the time to look at how you market yourself and how that comes across.
 It’s very easy to make the wrong impression with just a few links to your products and services, so be careful about how heavy you are when marketing yourself; it can easily ruin your appeal.

 The last mistake is putting the intern or the ‘young guy’ in the office on the keys for your social media usage.
 It’s a silly thing to do without knowing if they have the skill, temperament and expertise.
 Yes, they might know how to get you going viral – but is it viral in a good way?
 Or a bad way?

 Always vet who runs the social media platform.
 The wrong person is going to leave you with a business that looks the age of the person who is advertising for you; amateur.
 Changing it up can make a big difference to how your business comes across.

-Handing over the password and accounts to the new guy and the ‘cool kid’ is a good idea to some, but in many companies it will be a mistake.
-It’s better to have someone in charge of the social media accounts with the relevant expertise than someone who ‘looks like they use social media’.
+Handing over the password and accounts to the new guy and the ‘cool kid’ is a good idea to some, but in many companies, it will be a mistake.
+It’s better to have someone in charge of the social media accounts with relevant expertise than someone who ‘looks like they use social media’.

 There’s a lot to get around and dodge when it comes to social media.
 Social media needs a lot of work and it has to be used very professionally.
 With the right kind of care, though, it can become a very powerful compartment for your business to use.